xymaxim/marc2bib/README.rst

 ----------

 The package works along with `pymarc
-<https://gitlab.com/pymarc/pymarc>`_ to read MARC files.
+<https://gitlab.com/pymarc/pymarc>`_ utilized to read MARC
+files.
 If you have not used it before, nothing to worry about.
 Let's read some data from a MARC file and convert it to a BibTeX entry:

 .. code:: python